 Associate Professor Deborah Young

-Our Advisory board is responsible for shaping and guiding the strategic direction of the Centre for Brain Research.
+Our Oversight Board is responsible for shaping and guiding the strategic direction of the Centre for Brain Research.

 Professor John Fraser is the Dean of the University of Auckland's Faculty of Medical and Health Sciences.
 He is responsible for the overall strategic leadership, governance and management of the faculty.